Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models: Details of three-part conditional mutual information

 When the system is partitioned into three subsystems, the conditional quantum mutual information entropy captures only partial information.
-Although $S_{cmi}^{t}$ remains nonzero in both case as shown in \ref{figCMI}(a) and (c), it approaches a constant value in the thermodynamic limit, consistent with the 1D area law of entanglement.
+Although $S_{cmi}^{t}$ remains nonzero in both case as shown in Fig.\ref{figCMIt}, it approaches a constant value in the thermodynamic limit, consistent with the 1D area law of entanglement.
 However, we find that for the case where both the interaction range $m$ and the system size $N$ are odd, the three-part conditional mutual information entropy increases with system size under the approximately equal partitioning scheme.
 In contrast, for all other parameter combinations, $S_{cmi}^{t}$ remains constant regardless of system size.
 This size-dependent growth of $S_{cmi}^{t}$ also reflects the presence of long-range correlation.
-To obtain deeper insights, we compute the quantum mutual information entropy for the four-part partition also can be referred to DEE.
-This partitioning cancels out local contributions and highlights the long-range entanglement characteristic of topological phases, thereby serving as a sensitive diagnostic for the emergence of long-range entanglement\cite{Fromholz_2020_PRB,Micallo_2020_scicore,Torre_2024_scicore}.
-Although the partitioning scheme is altered, the four-part quantum mutual information entropy is consistently computed from Eq.(\ref{eq:Scmi}).

-As shown in Fig.\ref{figCMI}(c), when $ m \in \text{odd} $ and $ N \in \text{odd} $, we observe a nonzero four-part quantum conditional mutual information entropy.
-This nonzero value originates from the non-local nature of entanglement, signaling long-range entanglement.
-The essential feature persists non-local entanglement leads to long-range correlation and entanglement.
-In contrast, for all other cases such as $ m \in \text{even}, N \in \text{odd} $, the four-part quantum mutual information entropy vanishes as shown in Fig.\ref{figCMI}(d), indicating the absence of long-range entanglement.
+However, similarly to the entanglement entropy, the three-part mutual information still contains local contributions.
+Therefore, at this stage, we cannot unambiguously conclude that the system hosts long-range entanglement.

-Table~\ref{tab:quantum_mutual_information} summarizes the results.
-When both $ m $ and $ N $ are odd, the system exhibits a distinctly non-local entanglement structure.
-In this case, both the three-part and four-part quantum mutual information entropies remain finite, which clearly indicates the presence of long-range quantum correlations.
-In contrast, for all other cases, including $ m \in \text{even} $ with odd $ N $, the four-part quantum mutual information entropy identically vanishes.
-This vanishing result reflects a short-range entanglement structure, confirming the absence of long-range entanglement in those regimes.
+Table~\ref{tab:quantum_mutual_information} summarizes the results in infinitesimal but finite field.
+When both $m$ and $N$ are odd, the system exhibits a distinctly non-local entanglement structure, as verified by the entanglement entropy and quantum mutual information.
+In this case, the four-part quantum mutual information remains finite, which clearly indicates the presence of long-range quantum correlations.
+In contrast, for all other cases, including even $m$ with odd $N$, the four-part quantum mutual information vanishes identically.
+This vanishing behavior reflects a short-range entanglement structure, confirming the absence of long-range entanglement in these regimes.